 Reverb makes things sound further away in the mix if you push the wetness and bring down a lot of the original dry signal.
 It can widen the mix and make it sound bigger and fuller.

 Common Uses of Reverb?

 Use reverb to shape the sound, space, time and mood of an instrument or whole track.

-Reverb adds fullness, spaciousness and depth to a sound.
+Reverb adds fullness, spaciousness and depth to a sound depending on what reverb types you’re using.
 It smoothes out little hiccups and adds sustain to your sound.